 Search engine - allows selecting the search engine that will be queried using the keywords added to the project.

 Device - allows retrieving the rankings for searches performed on Desktop, respectively on Mobile devices.

 Quick tip: In AWR search results are tracked separately by device.
 If you need tracking keyword rankings from searches performed on both Desktop and Mobile devices, you will have to define 2 search engines, one for each type of Google searches.

 Search type - a Google search engine can be defined to either track ranking positions from the regular web search (All) or only on specific verticals such as Images, Videos, Maps, or News.

 Quick tip: Both Videos and Maps search engines require a custom alias setup, so that ranking positions can be reported.
 Each video URL and each business name (the one defined by the owner in Google My Business) need to be added as custom value aliases to the project where a Videos or Maps search engine is being tracked.
 More details can be found here.

 SERP features - when defining the search engine to track pages from Google’s regular web search network, you can select which type of results from SERPs should be considered when computing the ranking positions.

-Organic - only the organic entries from regular web search pages are being considered.
+Organic - both the Featured Snippets and the Organic entries from regular web search pages are being considered.
 When tracking an Organic search engine, the other types of results displayed in SERPs are being ignored when computing the ranking position of an URL.

 Location - allows retrieving the rankings either for a specific country by leaving the search engine to anywhere or to narrow the ranking process down to a region or even a zip code when selecting the custom location option.